-Week 2 of Declutter Challenge and we are working on the Kitchen and Laundry room.
-This time the checklist includes 30 items commonly found in kitchens and laundry rooms that you can most likely discard and won’t miss!
-At the end of 6 weeks, you will have checklists of more than 100 items that you can toss!
+Welcome to Week 2 of Declutter Challenge!
+In this post, we will focus on the Kitchen and Laundry room.
+This time the checklist includes 38 items commonly found in kitchens and laundry rooms that you can most likely discard and won’t miss!
+At the end of 7 weeks, you will have checklists of more than 150 items that you can toss!
 Think of it as a Decluttering Scavenger Hunt!
 Print off your Declutter Checklist for Kitchen and Laundry Room and let’s get busy.

 If you are new to this Declutter Challenge, pop over to week 1 where we dive into our bedrooms and bathrooms.